 Now, I don’t know how you feel about it, but the idea that our incredible yet fallible minds control much of our “reality” is equal parts frightening and empowering.
-On the one hand it’s scary to know that my biases and bad moods could cause me to make irrational decisions and unfair judgements; on the other hand it’s encouraging to know that during times of stress and struggle there may be things I can do to shift my thinking.
+On the one hand, it’s scary to know that my biases and bad moods could cause me to make irrational decisions and unfair judgments; on the other hand, it’s encouraging to know that during times of stress and struggle there may be things I can do to shift my thinking.
 (Please note my use of the word ‘may’.
 There are times when things like mental illness, substance use, and acute stress completely hijack a person’s thinking.)

 What does this all have to do with grief?
 Excellent question!

 Experiencing the death of a loved one can cause you to feel all sorts of new things towards life.
 Sometimes these things are positive (think new lease on life), but that’s not what I want to talk about today.
 Today, I want to talk about how grief can make people feel cheated, angry, self-focused, bitter, lonely, isolated, resentful, guilty, sad, anxious, worried, or depressed.
 Let’s just generally call this the grief lens.

 It is totally reasonable and expected for you to see life through the grief lens after the death of a loved one.
 You’ve been through it; you deserve to be miserable for a while!
 The trouble is, these negative feelings can cause the people feeling them to reach conclusions and hold onto beliefs that are excessively pessimistic and untrue.